Agentic AI-RAN Empowering Synergetic Sensing, Communication, Computing, and Control

 \subsection{The Agentic Workflow: From Perception to Action}

-Building upon the Agentic Brain and vertical integration, the proposed architecture realizes a continuous SC3 closed loop \cite{lei2025satellite}.
-The workflow begins with multimodal perception, where heterogeneous inputs, including video streams, task prompts, and wireless context information from the 5G RAN stack, are fused into a structured semantic context that captures the operational state of the system.
-Based on this context, the Agentic Brain performs reasoning and planning that are aware of task objectives.
+Building upon the Agentic Brain and vertical integration, the proposed architecture realizes a continuous SC3 closed loop \cite{10926519}.
+The workflow begins with multimodal perception, where heterogeneous inputs including video streams, task prompts, and wireless context information from the 5G RAN stack are fused into a structured execution context.
+Based on this context, the Agentic Brain performs task-aware reasoning and planning.
 A locally deployed VLM interprets semantic intent, evaluates situational cues, and decomposes high-level objectives into executable control strategies by jointly reasoning over task objectives, perception outcomes, and communication constraints.
-Action execution is realized through invocation of callable tools.
-SC3 functionalities are exposed through a Toolbox abstraction, allowing control actions to be dispatched via the 5G downlink while applying communication and runtime-level adjustments within the virtualized RAN and edge runtime.
+These strategies are then executed through callable tools.
+Through the Toolbox abstraction, control actions are dispatched via the 5G downlink while communication and runtime-level adjustments are applied within the virtualized RAN and edge runtime.
 Execution outcomes are continuously fed back to update the execution state for subsequent decisions.
 Through this tightly coupled perception, reasoning, and action cycle, the system regulates the SC3 process toward mission objectives and enables robust autonomous operation in Agentic AI RAN deployments.